AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Knauer, K., Homazava, N., Junghans, M., Werner, I., 2017.
 The influence of particles on bioavailability and toxicity of pesticides in surface water.
 Integr.
 Environ.
 Assess.
 Manage.
 13, 585e600.

-Kretzschmar, R. , Sticher, S., Hesterberg, D., 1997 Effects of Adsorbed Humic Acid on Surface Charge and Flocculation of Kaolinite

 Jarvis, P., Jefferson, B., Parsons, S.A., 2006.
 Floc structural characteristics using conventional coagulation for a high doc, low alkalinity surface water source.
 Water Res.
 40, 2727e2737.

 Liu, Ting et al. 2011.
 “Effect of Two-Stage Coagulant Addition on Coagulation-Ultrafiltration Process for Treatment of Humic-Rich Water.”
 Water Research 45(14): 4260–68.